JanWilczek/wolf-sound-blog/_posts/podcast/2026-03-12-jules-storer.md

 - Julian's coding principles that will make you (and me) a better dev
 - What problem does CMajor solve, and how
 - Which tools is Jules using when coding, especially when it comes to AI
-- His exact everyday work routines and relaxation strategies
+- His exact everyday work routines and relaxation strategies, and
+- Does Jules really hate CMake?

 This episode was recorded on January 30, 2026.